Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Results and Discussion

 \subsection{Real Symmetric Eigenvalue Problems}

 We now consider the finite-element discretization of the Kohn-Sham DFT equations sampled at the origin (Gamma-points) of the Brillouin zone for the systems described in \cref{tab:problemSizes}.
-This ensures that the resulting discretised equation is a real symmetric eigenvalue problem.
+This ensures that the resulting discretized equation is a real symmetric eigenvalue problem.

-From \cref{fig:ResRealGHEP}, we observe that for all the benchmark systems summarised in \cref{tab:problemSizes} and various Chebyshev polynomial degrees, the residual tolerance that can be achieved by the R-ChFSI method is orders of magnitude lower than what can be achieved using the ChFSI method when employing FP64 arithmetic and the diagonal approximation for the inverse overlap matrix in the subspace filtering step.
+From \cref{fig:ResRealGHEP}, we observe that for all the benchmark systems summarized in \cref{tab:problemSizes} and various Chebyshev polynomial degrees, the residual tolerance that can be achieved by the R-ChFSI method is orders of magnitude lower than what can be achieved using the ChFSI method when employing FP64 arithmetic and the diagonal approximation for the inverse overlap matrix in the subspace filtering step.
 This observation is consistent with the analysis done in \cref{sec:apprxSubspaceConstr}.
 As previously discussed, the R-ChFSI algorithm enables us to construct the filtered subspace using lower precision arithmetic.
 We report the residual norms ($\max_j r_j^{(i)}=\max_j\norm{\bA\bx_j^{(i)}-\epsilon_j^{(i)}\bB\bx_j^{(i)}}$) achieved by the FP32, TF32 and TF32B variants of R-ChFSI in \cref{fig:ResRealGHEPLP}.
 We note that the residual norms obtained using the FP32, TF32 and TF32B variants are comparable to those obtained using the FP64 variant for Chebyshev polynomial degrees of $p=20,40,60,80$ but not for $p=100,120$.
-We believe this is because the condition described in \cref{eqn:convIneqAppReq} might not hold for higher values of $p$.
+As demonstrated by our controlled experiments in \cref{sec:toyEq5}, this can be attributed to the convergence condition of \cref{eqn:convIneqAppReq} being violated at higher polynomial degrees, where the accumulated filtering error $\norm{\hat{\bDelta}_p^{(i)}}$ exceeds the left-hand side $\abs{C_p(\lambda_n)}-\abs{C_p(\lambda_{n+1})}$.

 In \cref{fig:PerfRealGHEPGPU}, we report the speedups achieved for the filtering step for Chebyshev polynomial degrees\footnote{Polynomial degree 20 is not shown in \cref{fig:PerfRealGHEPGPU} as it did not converge to the desired tolerance within the time limit and degrees 100 and 120 are not shown as numerical instabilities start showing up at these polynomial degrees.} of $p=40,60,80$ by the FP32, TF32 and TF32B variants of R-ChFSI over the FP64 variant of R-ChFSI on Intel Data Center GPU Max Series accelerators deployed in the Aurora supercomputing system.
 We achieve speedups of up to 1.8x for the TF32 variant and 2.6x for the TF32B variant of the R-ChFSI method over the FP64 variant of the R-ChFSI method.
 We further report in \cref{fig:PerfRealGHEPTotGPU} the speedups achieved for the total eigensolve that includes both filtering and Rayleigh-Ritz step (with the convergence criteria $\max_j r_j^{(i)}=\max_j\norm{\bA\bx_j^{(i)}-\epsilon_j^{(i)}\bB\bx_j^{(i)}}<10^{-8}$) for Chebyshev polynomial degrees of $p=40,60,80$ by the FP32, TF32 and TF32B variants of R-ChFSI over the FP64 variant of R-ChFSI on Intel Data Center GPU Max Series accelerators deployed in the Aurora supercomputing system.
 For the full eigensolve, we achieve speedups of up to 1.6x for the TF32 and 2.0x for the TF32B variant of the R-ChFSI method over the FP64 variant of the R-ChFSI method.